A 28nm Multiply-Accumulate ASIC Architecture for On-Chip Data Compression in MHz Frame Rate X-ray and Electron Pixel Detectors: Determining Necessary Data Widths

 With \textit{e} set to 5, we can comfortably represent most of the weight matrices (i.e., the lowest exponent would be $-2^{5} - 1 = -31$).
 When determining the value \textit{m}, we could set it to 4, just as with the 8-bit format described above, resulting in a 10-bit format, but we found the precision of this 10-bit format to be a significant deviation from FP16, which has $e=5$ and $m=10$; thus, we developed a 12-bit format with \text{m} set to 6 to improve precision.
 We found that this format, which we call FP12 ($e=5$ and $m=6$) , still provided significant area savings while producing similar errors to our original 16-bit format.

 Note that while the weights now have narrower widths, we do not necessarily change the widths of the output of the multipliers.
 Since our input pixel values are unsigned 12-bit integers and our largest weight is of value 1, we want to be able to represent the same values as the pixel values in our output format.
 It turns out the products can all be represented in a standard 16-bit floating point format with only a slight loss in precision.
+The reasoning behind this is that the range of the floating point operand is $[-1,1]$ while the range of the integer operand is $[0, 2^{12} - 1]$, meaning the range of the product is $[-2^{12} + 1, -2^{12} + 1]$.
+FP16 can represent number of magnitude larger than $2^{12}$, justifying the need to set $e=5$ for the product floating point format.
+Furthermore, $m=10$ is chosen since an input value of high magnitude such as $2^{12} - 1$ (i.e. 0b1111111111111111) will require an 11-bit mantissa to represent.
+While using 10-bits introduces loss, these extreme values are uncommon in our workloads thus the loss is negligible.